algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 - Tauri relies on [Webview](https://tauri.app/v1/references/webview-versions/) which are not the same across platforms.
 It introduce a risk that we will need to make CSS works across different Webview versions.
   - This can be a none issue because we will need to make our CSS works across modern browsers for the website.
   - For reference, [here](https://github.com/tauri-apps/tauri/issues?q=is%3Aissue+webview+css) are Tauri's issues related to CSS.

+### Option 3 - Wails

+[Wails](https://wails.io/) is similar to Tauri but the core is written in Go.

+**Pros**

+- Wails has init templates for major web framework.
+React + TypeScript + Vite is supported.
+- Wails has a auto codegen to generate the contract between the main process and the renderer process.
+- Wails doesn't have built-in code signing for Windows and Mac.
+However, the document on how to do code signing with GitHub actions is very detailed.

+**Cons**

+- Documentation isn't as comprehensive as Election and Tauir.
+- The code to interact with file systems, shell and child processes will be written in Go.
+- No built-in updater.
+It is tracked in this [issue](https://github.com/wailsapp/wails/issues/1178).
+- Wails is based on WebView, therefore, it has the same cross-platform issues with Tauri.
+- Wails supports building for Windows, Mac and Linux.
+The documentation isn't clear:
+  - I could build Windows binaries from Mac.
+  - I can't build Linux binaries from Mac.
+  - The document doesn't mention options to build installers.